Grand Opening of a new home for Commissionaires Nova Scotia

 (Left) Cdr Richard Oland, Chair of CNS Board of Governors (left), and His Honour (right) unveil the dedication plaque.

-(Right) CNS CEO Bruce Belliveau
+(Right) CNS CEO Bruce Belliveau addresses the attendees.

 Greetings from His Honour, The Honourable Arthur J. LeBlanc, ONS, QC, Lieutenant Governor of Nova Scotia